Does the White House Blocking AP From Press Events Violate the First Amendment?

 Congress and the courts have rejected various attempts by the government to license journalists in a manner that requires licenses for lawyers or doctors.
 The reasons such proposals have not been adopted are similar to those that prevent government from deciding without limit what qualifies as a religion, a political party or “good speech.”
 The First Amendment puts such things beyond the reach of our elected representatives to eliminate the possibility of censorship or control under the cover of issuing or withdrawing such licenses.
 That position extends back to colonial times and earlier, when the British crown used licensing power over printers in just that manner.

-Ultimately, the courts – the traditional forum for determining how far and when First Amendment protections apply – may be the only way to resolve the matters of access or compelled speech.
-And as also has happened in the nation’s history, the standards, exceptions or limits determined in this relatively focused dispute could well have larger implications on issues as far-ranging as free expression rights for all and what constitutes presidential authority.
+As has happened throughout this nation’s history, the standards, exceptions or limits determined in this relatively focused dispute could well have larger implications on issues as far-ranging as free expression rights for all and what constitutes presidential authority.

 Related Content